discordjs/guide/guide/command-handling/README.md

 const fs = require('fs');
 ```

-And after your `const client = new Discord.Client()` line, add this:
+And after your `const client = ...` line, add this:

 ```js
 // create a new Collection
 client.commands = new Discord.Collection();
 ```

-<p class="tip">If you aren't exactly sure what Collections are, they're a class that extend JS' native Map class and include more extensive, useful functionality avaiable.
+<p class="tip">If you aren't exactly sure what Collections are, they're a class that extend JS' native Map class and include more extensive, useful functionality.
 You can read about Maps [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), and see all the available Collection methods [here](https://discord.js.org/#/docs/main/stable/class/Collection).</p>

-This next step is how you'll dynamically retreive all our (soon to be) newly created command files.
+This next step is how you'll dynamically retreive all your (soon to be) newly created command files.

 ```js
 // this'll return an array of all the file names in that directory